Mesolithic beginnings in West Penwith

 This page outlines the early stages of life in West Penwith.
 In the 4,000-year mesolithic period the population in Penwith was sparse, migrating on a seasonal round and light in impact.

 Permanent ancient sites were first established in the mid-neolithic from about 3700 BCE onwards, and megalith-building rose to a zenith in the bronze age over a millennium later, from around 2600-1800 BCE.

-Life in West Penwith has unfolded since at least around 8000 BCE, when the climate warmed and tundra gave way to more equable living conditions.
-Things started getting interesting, for our purposes, after about 3700 BCE in the neolithic, from which time the earliest lasting constructions at ancient sites were established.
+Life in West Penwith has unfolded since around 8000 BCE, when the climate warmed and tundra gave way to more equable living conditions.
+Things started getting interesting, for our purposes, after about 4000 BCE in the neolithic.
+The earliest lasting constructions at ancient sites were established around 3700 BCE.

-Evidence from alignments in West Penwith suggests that the principles of location and alignment of ancient sites in West Penwith were established at the beginning, around 3700 BCE, in the time of the building of the quoits and early chambered cairns.
-It is likely that the backbone alignments of the peninsula, laying down a locational structure on which the bronze age sites were built, were established around this time.
+Evidence from alignments in West Penwith suggests that the principles of location and alignment of ancient sites in West Penwith were established at the very beginning, around 3700 BCE, in the time of the building of the quoits and neolithic tor enclosures.
+It is highly likely that the backbone alignments of the peninsula, laying down a locational structure on which the bronze age sites were built, were established around this time.

 Before we go further, let's look at the preceding age, the mesolithic or middle stone age.

 During this time Cornwall was sparsely populated by nomadic people.
 In the early mesolithic West Penwith might have been home to just a few hundred people in perhaps 10-20 extended families, though numbers gradually grew from there.